 Highlands and Skye in Autumn, Highland Autumn Birding.

 Expect a wide variation in weather conditions, which can be wild and unpredictable, with temperatures perhaps averaging around 5 - 15 degrees Celsius.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are not expected.
 Please bring walking boots or shoes, weatherproof clothing and a small rucksack.
-The holiday will be run at a relaxed pace, with time for photography and botany as well as fabulous birdwatching in a spectacular setting!
 There will be short to moderate (1 to 3 mile) walks some days.

 What's included in your Coll and Tiree holiday price